How to Make Hazelnut Milk

 Instructions

-• Begin by soaking your hazelnuts overnight in a bowl of water.*
+• Soak your hazelnuts overnight in a bowl of water.

-• In the morning, drain the excess water and rince the hazelnuts.
+• Drain the excess water and rinse the hazelnuts.
 Add the hazelnuts and filtered water to your blender and blend for two minutes, till smooth and creamy.

 • Using a nut milk bag, strain the hazelnut milk into a large bowl, squeezing out as much of the liquid from the remaining hazelnut pulp.